braveulysses/tumblr-api/README.markdown

 ## Installation ##

+1) The latest release is available at the Python Package Index, so you can use _easy\_install_:

+    easy_install TumblrAPI

-You can make an egg and then install with easy\_install:
+2) Alternatively, you could make an egg and then install with _easy\_install_:

     python setup.py bdist_egg
     easy_install dist/TumblrAPI-*version*.egg

-You could also just copy tumblr.py to your _site-packages_ directory.
+3) Or you could also just copy tumblr.py to your _site-packages_ directory.